-- 1 A valid, unexpired immigrant or nonimmigrant visa status for admission into the United States; - 2 A pending or approved application for asylum in the United States; - 3 Admission into the United States in refugee status; - 4 A pending or approved application for temporary protected status in the United States; - 5 Approved deferred action status; or - 6 A pending application for adjustment of status to legal permanent resident status or conditional resident status.
+- 1. A valid, unexpired immigrant or nonimmigrant visa status for admission into the United States; - 2.
+A pending or approved application for asylum in the United States; - 3.
+Admission into the United States in refugee status; - 4.
+A pending or approved application for temporary protected status in the United States;

 The Board has the authority to deny a license, recognition or certificate; issue a license, recognition or certificate with conditions and/or an administrative penalty; or to issue and otherwise discipline a license, recognition or certificate to an individual with a history of criminal background, disciplinary action on any professional or occupational license or certification, or judicial declaration of mental incompetence [59 O.S. §567.8].
-These cases are considered on an individual basis at the time application for licensure is made, with the exception of felony convictions.
-Potential applicants to state-approved education programs, with a criminal history, may obtain an initial determination of eligibility for licensure or certification from the Oklahoma Board of Nursing for a fee.
-The initial determination of eligibility for licensure petition can be accessed at http://nursing.ok.gov/initialdeterm.pdf.
+These cases are considered on an individual basis at the time application for licensure is made.
+Potential applicants to state-approved education programs, with a criminal history, may obtain a determination of eligibility for licensure or certification from the Oklahoma Board of Nursing for a fee.
+The determination of eligibility for licensure petition can be accessed at http://nursing.ok.gov/initialde-term.pdf.